albertllousas/simple-cqrs-with-es/readme.md

          domain, mainly **repositories**.
     - Non-hexagonal components: All the other components, **command-bus**, the **event-store** and any third party integration that the app would need.

+As we already said before, this is just an example on how to do it, use this patterns depending on your app requirements, for example command-handlers can be totally async or return values, or you can not use them at all.

 ### Simple Query-side